 - 1. International Consultant: Team Leader, will focus on evaluation of final outcomes.
 Responsible for the final report. - 2.
-International Consultant: Researcher, will focus on functional reviews of the two entities - 3.
+International Consultant: Researcher, will focus on functional reviews of the two entities. - 3.
 Local Consultant.
 Data Collector in support of the evaluation of final outcomes. - 4.
 Local Consultant.
 Data Collector in support of the Researcher for functional reviews.

-Present TOR is defining the role and responsibilities of the Team Leader, who will be responsible for the final report on the Impact Evaluation as well as the Functional Review of the BAR Association and the Legal Aid Department of the Ministry of Justice being key partners in providing legal aid services to project beneficiaries.
+Present TOR is defining the role and responsibilities of the Researcher, who will be responsible for providing support to the Team Leader in implementing Counterfactual Analysis with regards to the Impact Evaluation and responsible for conducting and reporting on the Functional Review of the BAR Association and the Legal Aid Department of the Ministry of Justice being key partners in providing legal aid services to project beneficiaries.

-The Team Leader will directly report to the Head of the ROLHS Unit and work under overall supervision of the Access to Justice Analyst and the Senior LOTFA M&E Advisor.
+The Researcher will directly report to the International Consultant/ Team Leader and work under overall supervision of the Access to Justice Analyst and the Senior LOTFA M&E Advisor.

-A. EVALUATION SCOPE AND OBJECTIVES
+I. SCOPE AND FOCUS